dra2020/rdapy/README.md

 git checkout bulkscoring
 ```

-Then create a virtual environment that uses Python 3.12, e.g., using `pyenv`.
+Then create a virtual environment that uses Python 3.12.
-Then reset Python to the normal setting.
+Then reset Python outside the virtual environment to the normal setting.
-For example:
+For example, using `pyenv`:

 ```bash
 pyenv shell 3.12